IntegratedMind19/BTC-Volatility-Forecast/knowledge_base/output_format.md

 (Provide interpretation here, based on analysis_output ['prediction'] ['forecast_relativity'].
 Refer to interpretation_rules.md for each condition.)

-Volatility regime: analysis_output ['prediction'] ['volatility_regime'] (Provide interpretation here, enclosed by brackets.
+Volatility regime: analysis_output ['prediction'] ['volatility_regime'], (state the regime percentile here).
+(Provide interpretation here, enclosed by brackets.
 Refer to interpretation_rules.md for each condition.)

 Risk level: analysis_output ['prediction'] ['risk_level'] (Provide interpretation here, enclosed by brackets.
 Refer to interpretation_rules.md for each condition.)